 The Robotic Pool Cleaner

-The Robotic Pool Cleaneruse powered treads, which gives them a superior capability to climb steps and the side of the pool to scrub it clean and capture debris.
+It also lets them use powered treads, which gives them a superior capability to climb steps and the side of the pool to scrub it clean and capture debris.
 Several models, called “waterline” robotic cleaners, can rise out of the water to fresh buildup along the waterline.

 Therefore, these models provide the best overall cleaning.
 They also don’t put any extra strain on your pool’s filtration system.